Credit by Examination (AP, CLEP, IB)

 - First enrolled in a public junior college or other public or private lower-division institution of higher education not earlier than the third academic year before the academic year for which he or she is seeking admission to the University.

 - Completed the core curriculum at a public junior college or other public or private lower-division institution of higher education with a cumulative grade point average (GPA) of at least 2.500 on a 4.000 point scale, or the equivalent.

 - Submitted a complete application for transfer admission by the deadline.

 To take advantage of the automatic admission option, the applicant must submit to UT Dallas, by the deadline, information that "expressly and clearly" claims entitlement to admission under this provision.

 Application of Transfer Credit

 The University may accept transfer credit only for academic post-secondary coursework completed with a grade of C (2.000 on a 4.000 point scale) or higher.
-The University of Texas at Dallas does not offer credit for non-academic coursework such as vocational, developmental or remedial studies, nor does it grant credit for prior experiential learning.
+The University of Texas at Dallas does not offer credit for developmental or remedial studies, nor does it grant credit for prior experiential learning.
+Some degree programs offer credit for applied sciences and applied technology coursework.
+Please note: if a student transfers majors at UT Dallas, some transfer credits from applied sciences and applied technology degrees might not be applicable to the new major.
 Coursework that is accepted for transfer credit is applicable toward satisfying requirements for a specific UT Dallas major according to the same criteria as those used for equivalent UT Dallas courses.
 For more information please go to Transfer Disputes for Lower-Division Courses.

 Prospective transfer students from Texas community colleges should refer to the UT Dallas Transfer Plans and visit their community college academic advising offices to learn more about curricula appropriate to the various UT Dallas majors.